suppaduppax/Scraper-Discord-Notification/README.md

 Give main.py executable permissions.
 >$ sudo chmod +x /github/Scraper-Discord-Notification/main.py

-Give ads.json write permissions so that old ads can be stored.
->$ sudo chmod a+w /github/Scraper-Discord-Notification/ads.json

 **Get a Discord Webhook**

 You will need a webhook when making your notification agent, get this ready.